cristianomartinsdias82/TheGame/README.md

 With this setup, the application no longer includes the Open API Swagger documentation.
 It only accepts requests from the relevant application endpoints.
-Also, neither migrations nor database load are performed.
+Also, neither migrations nor database loads are performed.

 Application endpoints
 1. SAVE GAME DATA ENDPOINT<br/>